IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ### 3.71.1 Scope

-This transaction is used by Authorization Clients to retrieve an OAuth 2.1 compliant access token defined in [Section 3.71.4.2 Get Authorization Token Response](#37142-get-authorization-token-response).
+This transaction is used by an Authorization Client to retrieve an OAuth 2.1-compliant access token defined in [Section 3.71.4.2 Get Authorization Token Response](#37142-get-authorization-token-response).

 ### 3.71.2 Actor Roles